nbari/dsn/README.md

     driver://username:password@protocol(address)/dbname?param=value

+The address changes depending on the protocol

-For protocol `TCP/UDP` address have the form `host:port`.
+For `TCP/UDP` address have the form `host:port`, example:

-For protocol `unix` (Unix domain sockets) the address is the absolute path to the socket.

-Connect to database on a non standard port:

     pgsql://user:pass@tcp(localhost:5555)/dbname

-When using a Unix domain socket:
+For protocol `unix` (Unix domain sockets) the address is the absolute path to the socket, for example:

     mysql://user@unix(/path/to/socket)/database

+For protocol `file` (sqlite) use the absolute path as the address, example:

+    sqlite://@file(/full/unix/path/to/file.db)